Submitting your data return

 Make sure you share these documents with any relevant colleagues (including third party payroll providers).

-You may find these guides useful – all are applicable for submitting both your monthly and annual data returns to the UPM employer portal.
+You may find these guides useful – all are useful for submitting your data returns to the UPM employer portal.

 - UPM employer portal user guide